ShujinWu-0814/Alice/README.md

 After running the scripts, the model outputs will be stored in a new folder `./model_outputs`.

 ## 🪺Original W2SG
+There are two steps in the original W2SG pipeline: 1. get the training signals from teacher models, 2. use these signals to train studnet models.
+For step one, you'll run the script [
 ## 🍄New W2SG - Alice

 ## 🍃Baselines: Weak/Strong Performance